 I am extremely proud to be a Governor of Mab Lane School and will support the school wholeheartedly to achieve its goal of ‘Only the Best’ by creating conditions in which all members of the school community are helped and supported to be the very best that they can be.

-I wanted to become a teacher governor to further my understanding of school governance, policy and form a link between the governing body and other teachers.'
+I wanted to become staff governor to gain further understanding of school governance and policy, and I hope to continue to build a link between the governing body and all staff members at Mab Lane.

 I am a retired teacher of 43 years and have worked in various secondary schools in Liverpool and Birkenhead.
 My last role was as an Assistant Headteacher in a large secondary school in charge of Inclusion and KS3 behaviour and pastoral matters.